Goods of Desire: Crossover projects

-Starting in October 2012, Hong Kong airline Cathay Pacific introduced a new range of amenity kits for Premium economy passagers, designed by G.O.D.
+Starting in October 2012, Hong Kong airline Cathay Pacific introduced a new range of amenity kits for Premium economy passengers, designed by G.O.D.
 The kits were designed as collectible with each bag being able to hook onto each other to form a wall-hanging accessory.
 The first two available were 'Joy' and 'Fortune', with designs that depict Chinese gods relaxing in-flight and of auspicious clouds respectively.
 They include 90% recycled plastic bottles and toothbrush made mainly from biodegradable corn starch and cellulose.
 Since then, G.O.D. has designed two bags every six months for the Cathay Pacific.